MakieOrg/Makie.jl/README.md

 # Ecosystem

 `Makie.jl` is the metapackage for a rich ecosystem, which consists of [`GLMakie.jl`](https://github.com/JuliaPlots/GLMakie.jl), [`CairoMakie.jl`](https://github.com/JuliaPlots/CairoMakie.jl) and [`WGLMakie.jl`](https://github.com/JuliaPlots/WGLMakie.jl) (the backends); [`AbstractPlotting.jl`](https://github.com/JuliaPlots/AbstractPlotting.jl) (the bulk of the package); and [`StatsMakie.jl`](https://github.com/JuliaPlots/StatsMakie.jl) (statistical plotting support, as in `StatPlots.jl`).

+Examples, and test infrastructure, are hosted at [`MakieGallery.jl`](https://github.com/JuliaPlots/MakieGallery.jl)

 ## Examples from the documentation: